tyler-reitz/fullstack.challenge/README.md

   - run `npm i`
   - run `npm start`
   - open `http://localhost:8080/`
-- When completed, submit a pull request and we will be in touch soon!
-Feel free to email jobs@withdouble.com if you have any questions
 - If needed, here are the documentation links of: [React](https://reactjs.org/), [Mobx](https://mobx.js.org/index.html) and [Luxon](https://moment.github.io/luxon/index.html)